 Selecting any four (4) courses from the above lists will meet the Software Engineering Course Requirements.
 Taking four (4) courses in a cluster area will also help the student develop desirable skills in that specialized software engineering profession.

-Each semester when the course offering list is published, instructions on graduate level courses belonging to various concentration areas are also published along with the course offering list.
+Each trimester when the course offering list is published, instructions on graduate level courses belonging to various concentration areas are also published along with the course offering list.
 Every graduate student is advised to refer to these instructions to select courses and build his/her expertise area.
 In addition, a cross disciplinary study of concentration areas can be desirable as the fast changing computer industry has become more demanding on engineers to have multidisciplinary skillsets.

 Electives (12 units)